 Multiple cases of a flu virus leading to pneumonia broke out in Wuhan, China, last December.
 The pathogen behind the outbreak was identified as a novel coronavirus on January 8 this year by the World Health Organization (WHO), who are calling the spread a global public health emergency.

-As a strain of the SARS (Severe Acute Respiratory Syndrome) virus, the WHO temporarily named this virus 2019-nCoV on January 13 while the International Committee on Taxonomy of Viruses (ICTV) have now formally classified this as SARS-CoV-2.
+As a strain of the SARS (Severe Acute Respiratory Syndrome) virus, the WHO temporarily named this coronavirus 2019-nCoV on January 13 while the International Committee on Taxonomy of Viruses (ICTV) has now formally classified this as SARS-CoV-2.

 Subscribe to our Newsletter!

 Some think that the source could be linked to bats due to SARS-CoV-2 having a very high similarity to bat coronavirus, although coronaviruses have been identified in farm animals, including chickens, since the 1970s so this is not conclusive without further research.

 The spread of the Wuhan pneumonia epidemic has been out of control in China and as medical resources are extremely scarce in the epidemic center, many patients cannot be diagnosed and treated.
 The cross-infection rate resulting from this lack of medical care and limited tests for the coronavirus has caused the number of cases to soar as families infect each other and communities become a fertile breeding ground while they desperately wait for aid.